EricW123/Database_Study/Proj2/README.md

 2. In this folder (Proj2), run `python generate_data.py` with any version of Python.
 The code should fit almost any version of Python.
   * The code above will generate three json files, called `fac.json`, `mach.json` and `team.json` respectively.
 3. Insert generated data into database
-  * Open mongoDB Compass, connect to localhost with port 27017, then create a new database in the left panel with name "fms".
+  * Open mongoDB Compass, connect to localhost with port 27017, then create a new database in the left panel with name `fms`.
   * In mongoDB Compass, inside the `fms` database, create three collections with name `factories`, `machines`, `teams` respectively.
   * Click the `factories` collection, then click the green `ADD DATA` button and choose `Insert document`.
 Copy all letters inside the `fac.json` into the new sub-window.
 Click the `Format` button on top right corner and then should be able to `Insert`.
   * Do Step6 two more times, inserting `mach.json` into `machines` collection and inserting `team.json` into `teams` collection.
 4. In this folder (Proj2), run `npm install` to init and install required libraries.
-Then run `node app.js` and queri results should be printed to terminal.
+Then run `node queries.js` and queri results should be printed to terminal.

 ## Tasks